 The medical imaging workflow is an essential function of every healthcare network.
 Unfortunately, that workflow is different for each area of medicine.
 Specialties such as cardiology, dermatology, pediatrics, and gastroenterology have different needs and use medical imaging at different points in the diagnosis/treatment process.

-Other challenges that create barriers to improved workflow include:
+Other challenges that visualize barriers to improved workflow include:

 - Inconsistent tools and technology: Many medical organizations still use DVDs to capture medical images and have to either give them to the patient to take them back to other doctors or ship them off to other departments or buildings via interoffice mail — or even the US Postal Service — for review and interpretation.